-David was Music Director and Conductor for 1980s pop star Debbie Gibson in venues as diverse as Carnegie Hall, live appearances on Sirius Radio, in casinos in Las Vegas and Atlantic City, and in concert in Singapore.
+David was Music Director and Conductor for 1980s pop star Debbie Gibson for over 10 years in venues as diverse as Carnegie Hall, live appearances on Serius Radio, in casinos in Las Vegas and Atlantic City, and in concert in Singapore.
 His recent orchestrations have been for Debbie in association with Cirque Musica, for New York’s annual Broadway Backwards concerts including for Florence Henderson (2015), for Kenita Miller (2016), and for Andrea Martin and Len Cariou (2018), and for The Midtown Men.

 In New York, David has been Music Director, Supervisor, and/or Arranger for numerous readings and workshops of new musicals including Caligula and Unlock’d, both at the New York Music Theatre Festival, as well as Boy Meets Boy, Merman’s Apprentice, Portofino, and most recently, for Happy Hunting at the York Theatre.
 He made his Off-Broadway debut as Music Supervisor for The Vocal Lords at the Theatre at St. Clements.